wangby511/System-Design-Architecture-and-Infra/design-twitter.md

 Cons:

-* Read Timeline needs to query multiple servers.
+* Read Timeline needs to query multiple servers. which can result in higher latencies.

 Store hot tweets in cache in front of database servers.